 The PHA must give an applicant prompt notice of a decision denying assistance.
-The notice must contain a brief statement of the reasons for the PHA decision, and must also state that the applicant may request an informal hearing of the decision.
-The notice must describe how to obtain the informal hearing.
+The notice must contain a brief statement of the reasons for the PHA decision and must also state that the applicant may request an informal review of the decision.
+The notice must describe how to obtain the informal review.

-Scheduling an Informal hearing
+Scheduling an Informal Review

-A request for an informal hearing must be made in writing and delivered to the PHA either in person or by first class mail, by the close of the business day, no later than 10 business days from the date of the PHA's denial of assistance.
+A request for an informal review must be made in writing and delivered to the PHA either in person or by first class mail, by the close of the business day, no later than 10 business days from the date of the PHA's denial of assistance.

-The PHA must schedule and send written notice of the informal hearing within 10 business days of the family's request.
+The PHA must schedule and send written notice of the informal review within 10 business days of the family's request.

-If the informal hearing will be conducted remotely, at the time the PHA notifies the family of the informal hearing, the family will be informed:
+If the informal review will be conducted remotely, at the time the PHA notifies the family of the informal review, the family will be informed:

-Regarding the processes to conduct a remote informal hearing;

-That, if needed, the PHA will provide technical assistance prior to and during the informal hearing; and

-That if the family or any individual witness has any technological, resource, or accessibility barriers preventing them from fully accessing the remote informal hearing, the family may inform the PHA and the PHA will assist the family in either resolving the issues or allow the family to participate in an in-person informal hearing, as appropriate.
+- Regarding the processes to conduct a remote informal review; - That, if needed, the PHA will provide technical assistance prior to and during the informal review; and - That if the family or any individual witness has any technological, resource, or accessibility barriers preventing them from fully accessing the remote informal review, the family may inform the PHA and the PHA will assist the family in either resolving the issues or allow the family to participate in an in-person informal review, as appropriate.

-Informal hearing Procedures [24 CFR 982.554(b)]
+Informal Review Procedures [24 CFR 982.554(b)]

-The informal hearing must be conducted by a person other than the one who made or approved the decision under review, or a subordinate of this person.
+The informal review must be conducted by a person other than the one who made or approved the decision under review, or a subordinate of this person.